UniversityRadioYork/talkiepi/doc/README.md

 By default talkiepi will run without any arguments, it will autogenerate a username and then connect to my mumble server.
 You can change this behavior by appending commandline arguments of `-server YOUR_SERVER_ADDRESS`, `-username YOUR_USERNAME` to the ExecStart line in `/etc/systemd/system/mumble.service` once installed.

-talkiepi will also accept arguments for `-password`, `-insecure`, `-certificate` and `-channel`, all defined in `cmd/talkiepi/main.go`, if you run your own mumble server, these will be self explanatory.
+talkiepi will also accept arguments for `-password`, `-insecure`, `-certificate`, `-always-listening` and `-channel`, all defined in `cmd/talkiepi/main.go`, if you run your own mumble server, these will be self explanatory.

 ## Create a user